alectro/Yanse-Parent/README.md

 # Yanse
-YANSE is a responsive WordPress framework based on ZURB's Foundation.
+YANSE is a responsive WordPress starter Theme based on ZURB's Foundation 6.

 ## AUTHOR